-Another example is a client’s NPS survey.
-While the NPS survey score was high, customers had a lot of suggestions for how to improve associates’ communication skills and knowledge.
-NPS survey questions may be valuable, but they’re only actionable when paired with verbatims that contextualize those scores.
+Another example is a client’s Net Promoter survey.
+While the NPS survey score was high, customers had a lot of suggestions for how to improve associates’ communication skills and expertise.
+Net Promoter only becomes actionable when verbatims contextualize scores.

-Armed with verbatims data shown in charts and graphs, you’re able to improve the customer experience.
-Even better, you’re able to prove that you’ve actually made a dent.
+Armed with verbatims data shown in charts and graphs, you’re able to improve the customer experience and prove that you’ve actually made a dent.